photoprism/photoprism-docs/docs/user-guide/organize/stacks.md

 3. Pictures were taken at the same GPS position and second (optional)
 4. Image metadata contains the same *Unique Image ID* or *XMP Instance ID* (optional)

-You can change the behaviour for 2 - 4 in [*Settings*](../settings/library.md).
+You can change the behaviour for 2 - 4 in *[Settings > Library](../settings/library.md)*.

-!!! attention ""
+!!! warning ""
-    If you change the stacking settings, already stacked files will not be unstacked automatically.
+    When you change the stacking settings, already stacked files will not be unstacked automatically.

 ## Browse Related Files